cworf/CSP-Wholesale/wp-content/plugins/kraken-image-optimizer/readme.txt

 == Description ==

 This plugin allows you to optimize new and existing Wordpress image uploads through [Kraken Image Optimizer's](https://kraken.io "Kraken Image Optimizer") API.
 Both lossless and intelligent lossy optimization modes are supported.
 Supported filetypes are JPEG, PNG and GIF.
 Maximum filesize limit is 16 MB.
 For more details, including detailed documentation and plans and pricing, please visit [Kraken.io](https://kraken.io "Kraken Image Optimizer").

-= Get your FREE account with us =
+> **Get your FREE account with us**

-Sign up for your [FREE Kraken.io Account](https://kraken.io/plans "Kraken.io - Plan and Pricing") and try out our plugin and the rest of our features now, including:
+> Sign up for your [FREE Kraken.io Account](https://kraken.io/plans "Kraken.io - Plan and Pricing") and try out our plugin and the rest of our features now, including:

-* API Access, with dozens of ready-to-use libraries and modules
+> * API Access, with dozens of ready-to-use libraries and modules
-* Web Interface PRO with Image Resizing and sync-to-Dropbox
+> * Web Interface PRO with Image Resizing and sync-to-Dropbox
-* URL Paster
+> * URL Paster
-* Page Cruncher
+> * Page Cruncher
-* Optimization Stats and History
+> * Optimization Stats and History
-* ...and more.
+> * ...and more.

 = About the plugin =
+* You can use your Kraken API key and secret on as many sites/blogs as you like.
+We have no per-site license.
 * All images uploaded throught the media uploader are optimized on-the-fly.
 All generated thumbnails are optimized too.
 * All images already present in the media library can be optimized individually, or using the Bulk Action menu "Krak 'em all" feature.
 * This plugin does not require any root or command-line access.
 No compilation and installation of any binaries is necessary.
 * All optimization is carried out by sending images to Kraken.io's infrastructure, and pulling the optimized files to your Wordpress installation.
 * To use this plugin, you must obtain a full API key and secret from [https://kraken.io/plans](https://kraken.io/plans "Kraken.io - Plans and Pricing").
 Our free account comes with a limited quota for testing our premium features, including this plugin.
-* You can use your Kraken API key and secret on as many sites/blogs as you like.
-We have no per-site license.
 * Works great with WPEngine hosted blogs, including the staging area.
 * Since version 1.0.4, the plugin will work with local WordPress installations; the client site does not need to be published on the web.

+> ★★★★★ **Quality results, quality service**
+> "The plugin works really well and effortlessly, and the support is prompt, thoughtful, and thorough.
+I'm hooked." — [illustrata](https://profiles.wordpress.org/illustrata)
+>
+> ★★★★★ **Optimize according to Google Pagespeed**
+> "Kraken was instrumental in optimizing images to comply with Google's Pagespeed analyzing tool.
+Our travel blog travelmemo.com now sports Google's 'mobile friendly' tag for mobile searches" — [Walter Schaerer](https://profiles.wordpress.org/qualterio)
+>
+> ★★★★★ **Perfect solution to speed up site!**
+> "I love this plugin!
+All the questions I had are quickly responded to and I see a huge saving with image size without losing the quality.
+I highly recommend this plugin!" — [ezone69](https://profiles.wordpress.org/ezone69)

-Once you have obtained your credentials, from your Wordpress admin, go to the Settings->Media page.
-The Kraken Wordpress plugin adds a Kraken.io Settings section to the bottom of the page, from where you can enter your API credentials, and select your optimization preferences.
-Once you have done this, click **Save**.
-If everything is in order, it will simply say "settings saved" and give you a reassuring green tick in the **Kraken.io settings** section.
+Once you have obtained your credentials, from your Wordpress admin, go to the Kraken.io settings page.
+The from there you can enter your API credentials, and select your optimization preferences.
+Once you have done this, click on **Save**.
+If everything is in order, it will simply say "settings saved" and give you a reassuring green tick that your credentials are valid.
 You can now start optimizing images from within Media Library.
 Any image you upload from now on, through any of the media upload screens will be optimized on-the-fly by Kraken.

 For advanced users, there is a third party WordPress Command Line Interface (CLI) tool to allow image optimization from the command line, or by using cron.
 For details, visit: https://github.com/tillkruss/wp-cli-kraken

 = Features on the way =
 * Optimize images directly to Amazon S3.